Duet3D/PluginRepository/src/guide/update.md

 - Your repository name will be the same as plugin id
 - If a `PLUGIN.md` file exists, it will be used as the homepage of your plugin; otherwise, `README.md` will be used
 - Tags, keywords will be fetched from the plugin manifest(`plugin.json`)

+## If all of the above is okay:
+- Create a new GitHub issue: [Plugin Update](https://github.com/Duet3D/PluginRepository/issues/new/choose)